Guide summary

 PickBest forWhy it is hereWatch-out

-Samsung HW-Q990FBest soundbar overall11.1.4 setup, discrete satellites, subwoofer, strong Atmos/DTS:X support, excellent value when verified in tierNewer Q990H exists; value depends on verified offer
+Samsung HW-Q990FBest soundbar overall11.1.4 setup, discrete satellites, subwoofer, strong Atmos/DTS:X support, excellent value when the offer lines upNewer Q990H exists; value depends on verified offer

 JBL Bar 1000MK2Best mid-range soundbarDetachable battery surrounds, 7.1.4 layout, flexible placementHDMI passthrough is not as gaming-friendly as Samsung's flagship